sterinaldi/FIGARO/README.md

 You can install FIGARO by running `source install.sh`: this script will go through all the necessary steps to install the code.
 We recommend using one of the following two conda environments:
 * `figaro_env` is a dedicated environment already containing all the required packages.
 It is created by the installer if the option `-e` is provided;
-* `igwn-py39`, which includes all the required packages apart from ImageIO, is available [here](https://computing.docs.ligo.org/conda/environments/igwn-py39) .
+* `igwn-py39`, which includes all the required packages apart from Ray, is available [here](https://computing.docs.ligo.org/conda/environments/igwn-py39) .

 If you prefer install FIGARO by hand, run `python setup.py build_ext --inplace` and `python setup.py install`.
 In some cases (like on clusters), it may happen that you do not have the permission to write in the default installation directory.
 In this case, run `python setup.py install --user`.